-On December 2, 2009, Mattie Braxton ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On December 2, 2009, Nancy Gailliard Gordon ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was an ET-15 Elementary Teacher at Janney Elementary School.
+Employee's position of record at the time her position was abolished was an ET-15 Science Teacher at McKinley Technology High School.
 Employee was serving in Educational Service status at the time she was terminated.

-I was assigned this matter on February 6, 2012.
+I was assigned this matter on February 7, 2012.
 On February 16, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-On March 26, 2012, Employee asked for, and received, an enlargement of time to submit her brief after explaining that she wanted to seek counsel.
-Subsequently, both parties submitted timely responses to the order.
+The order also informed Employee that if she had retired in lieu of being RIFed, she has to address OEA's jurisdiction over her appeal.
+Both parties submitted timely responses to the order.
 After reviewing the documents of record, I find that there are no material issues of fact in dispute.
 Therefore, I further find that an evidentiary hearing is unwarranted in this matter.
-As will be discussed below, the jurisdiction of this Office has not been established.
 The record is now closed.